AdobeDocs/experience-manager-document-security.en/help/using/installing-configuring-aemdsext.md

    `msiexec /I DocumentSecurityExtensionforMicrosoftOffice.msi /qn`

-## Preconfiguring the installer to connect to Document Security {#preconfiguring-the-installer-to-connect-to-document-security}
+## Preconfigure the installer to connect to Document Security {#preconfiguring-the-installer-to-connect-to-document-security}

 You can preconfigure the Document Security Extension for the Microsoft Office installer to point to a LiveCycle or AEM server.
 Doing so ensures that users who install Document Security Extension for Microsoft Office can use the features without configuring a connection.
 As such, users can open protected documents with no configuration necessary.
 However, they cannot protect new documents until they configure the client to use a particular server.